Back to All Events

-Experience an after-hours private tour with a museum educator of the Portland Museum of Art’s new Grace Hartigan exhibit.
+Experience a private tour with a museum educator of the Portland Museum of Art’s new Grace Hartigan exhibit.
 The evening will be spent examining and discussing Hartigan’s daring works of art and the poets that inspired her creations.

 Step into the vibrant world of artist Grace Hartigan at the Portland Museum of Art and slow down with intention.
 Through guided creative writing activities led by PMA Museum Educators, you’ll experience the exhibition Grace Hartigan: The Gift of Attention in a fresh and engaging way.